 - 1. Load and verify the current time or the most recent securely attested time. - 2.
 Download and check the Root metadata file from the Director repository, following the procedure in Section 5.4.4.3. - 3.
 Download and check the Timestamp metadata file from the Director repository, following the procedure in Section 5.4.4.4. - 4.
+Check the previously downloaded Snapshot metadata file from the Directory repository (if available).
+If the hashes and version number of that file match the hashes and version number listed in the new Timestamp metadata, there are no new updates and the verification process MAY be stopped and considered complete.
+Otherwise, download and check the Snapshot metadata file from the Director repository, following the procedure in Section 5.4.4.5.

-Download and check the Snapshot metadata file from the Director repository, following the procedure in Section 5.4.4.5. - 5.
-Download and check the Targets metadata file from the Director repository, following the procedure in Section 5.4.4.6. - 6.
-Download and check the Root metadata file from the Image repository, following the procedure in Section 5.4.4.3. - 7.
+- 5. Download and check the Targets metadata file from the Director repository, following the procedure in Section 5.4.4.6. - 6.
+If the Targets metadata from the Directory repository indicates that there are no new targets that are not already currently installed, the verification process MAY be stopped and considered complete.
+Otherwise, download and check the Root metadata file from the Image repository, following the procedure in Section 5.4.4.3. - 7.
 Download and check the Timestamp metadata file from the Image repository, following the procedure in Section 5.4.4.4. - 8.
-Download and check the Snapshot metadata file from the Image repository, following the procedure in Section 5.4.4.5. - 9.
+Check the previously downloaded Snapshot metadata file from the Image repository (if available).
+If the hashes and version number of that file match the hashes and version number listed in the new Timestamp metadata, the ECU MAY skip to the last step.
+Otherwise, download and check the Snapshot metadata file from the Image repository, following the procedure in Section 5.4.4.5. - 9.
 Download and check the top-level Targets metadata file from the Image repository, following the procedure in Section 5.4.4.6. - 10.
 Verify that Targets metadata from the Director and Image repositories match.
 A Primary ECU MUST perform this check on metadata for all images listed in the Targets metadata file from the Director repository downloaded in step 6.
 A Secondary ECU MAY elect to perform this check only on the metadata for the image it will install.
-(That is, the target metadata from the Director that contains the ECU identifier of the current ECU.)
-To check that the metadata for an image matches, complete the following procedure: - 1.
-Locate and download a Targets metadata file from the Image repository that contains an image with exactly the same file name listed in the Director metadata, following the procedure in Section 5.4.4.7. - 2.
-Check that the Targets metadata from the Image repository matches the Targets metadata from the Director repository: - Check that the non-custom metadata (i.e., length and hashes) of the unencrypted or encrypted image are the same in both sets of metadata.
+(That is, the image metadata from the Director that contains the ECU identifier of the current ECU.)
+To check that the metadata for an image matches, complete the following procedure: - (a) Locate and download a Targets metadata file from the Image repository that contains an image with exactly the same filename listed in the Director metadata, following the procedure in Section 5.4.4.7. - (b) Check that the Targets metadata from the Image repository matches the Targets metadata from the Director repository: - i.
+Check that the non-custom metadata (i.e., length and hashes) of the unencrypted or encrypted image are the same in both sets of metadata.
 Note: the Primary is responsible for validating encrypted images and associated metadata.
-The target ECU (Primary or Secondary) is responsible for validating the unencrypted image and associated metadata.

-- 2. Check that all "MUST match" custom metadata (e.g., hardware identifier and release counter) are the same in both sets of metadata. - Check that the release counter in the previous Targets metadata file is less than or equal to the release counter in this Targets metadata file.
+The target ECU (Primary or Secondary) is responsible for validating the unencrypted image and associated metadata. - ii.
+Check that all MUST match custom metadata (e.g., hardware identifier and release counter) are the same in both sets of metadata - iii.
+Check that the release counter in the previous Targets metadata file is less than or equal to the release counter in this Targets metadata file.

 If any step fails, the ECU MUST return an error code indicating the failure.
-If a check for a specific type of security attack fails (e.g. rollback, freeze, arbitrary software, etc.), the ECU SHOULD return an error code that indicates the type of attack.
+If a check for a specific type of security attack fails (i.e., rollback, freeze, arbitrary software, etc.), the ECU SHOULD return an error code that indicates the type